 I had no idea this video would lead into what this channel is today.
 Back then, I thought it was the greatest thing to surpass 100 subscribers and thousands of views.
 I never imagined there would be that many people interested in the video!

-Fast forward to 2021 and our channel has more than 120 Million views!!🙌🏼 It’s amazing to see thirty-seven of our most popular videos have surpassed a million views!
+Fast forward to 2021 and our channel has more than 130 Million views!!🙌🏼 It’s amazing to see forty of our most popular videos have surpassed a million views!

 “Massive fan, Harry.
 Your videos are amazing and give such an interesting perspective of people around the world through the lens of haircuts.” -Eliot W